visegripped/stracker/README.md

  * PHPMyAdmin is available at: http://localhost:8000/index.php

+## Painful deploy process
+ * log in to the hosting service and go to the FTP section.
+ * Upload the PHP files.
+ * Test the APIs
+ * upload the JS from the static folder into the corresponding folder on the server.
+ * upload the CSS from the static folder into the corresponding folder on the server.

 # Stracker Web...
 AKA Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).